Nahzuri/critical-perspectives/README.md

 6. Examine arguments for and against the implementation of sustainable designs and practices, weighing the evidence that supports each side.
 7. Evaluate whether a given design (product, system, or technology) can be considered sustainable.
 8. Propose their own sustainable designs for products, systems, or technologies and justify how they benefit the environment.

-For more information, please refer to this course's syllabus.